Contact Us

 European Union Agency for Cybersecurity (ENISA)

 ENISA provides research and policy guidance related to cybersecurity strategy, privacy, AI governance, digital identity systems, and European digital infrastructure resilience.
+Its threat landscape reports and guidelines on AI security and data protection inform the company's monitoring of the evolving international regulatory environment.

 Organisation for Economic Co-operation and Development (OECD)

 OECD research supports discussions around AI governance, digital economy standards, privacy frameworks, platform accountability, and emerging technology policy.
+The OECD AI Principles and its work on digital identity and data governance provide a relevant international policy reference for the company's governance positions.

 European Data Protection Board (EDPB)

 The EDPB provides guidance related to GDPR interpretation, digital privacy standards, consent practices, cross-border data protection, and responsible handling of personal information.
+Its positions on data minimization, purpose limitation, and consent architecture reflect principles that Squares 9 embeds at the platform architecture level.

 Connection To Squares 9 Research